kanors-emr/Veda-documentation/docs/source/pages/Getting started.rst

     :width: 600

 One can proceed by:
-    *	Hitting 'Get Trail Key'
+    *	Hitting 'Get Trial Key'
     *	Completing the Registration Form
-    *	Grabbing the Trail Key from your email,
+    *	Grabbing the Trial Key from your email,
     *	Paste it into the Activation form, and request Activation